Premier Play Changes, and how they affect YOU!!

 The Arena Championship

-First, lets recap exactly what the Arena Championship is and how one gets there.
+First, let's recap exactly what the Arena Championship is and how one gets there.
 The Arena Championship is the most competitive, highest payout tournament one can participate in on Magic Arena.
-While up until now it was a relatively small, 32-player tournament comprised exclusively of players who earned their place via a Qualifier Weekend (more on that in a moment), as part of the new changes beginning in May, the player cap for the Arena Championship 7 happening this fall will be removed and prize pool will now be a staggering $250,000!
+While up until now it was a relatively small, 32-player tournament comprised exclusively of players who earned their place via a Qualifier Weekend (more on that in a moment), as part of the new changes beginning in May, the player cap for the Arena Championship 7 happening this fall will be removed and the prize pool will now be a staggering $250,000!
 The top 16 players also qualify for the following Pro Tour, as well as receiving two Magic World Championship invites, making it a very hotly contested affair.
 So, how does one get a seat at the table?

 Qualifier Weekend